pulumi/terraform-provider-digitalocean/docs/data-sources/kubernetes_cluster.md

 # digitalocean\_kubernetes\_cluster

 Retrieves information about a DigitalOcean Kubernetes cluster for use in other resources.
 This data source provides all of the cluster's properties as configured on your DigitalOcean account.
-This is useful if the cluster in question is not managed by Terraform.
+This is useful if the cluster in question is not managed by the provider.

 ## Example Usage